nightblade9/RapidWeb/README.md

 Tiny web application with registration and authentication.

 - Blazor and C# on the front-end
-- SQLite or MySQL on the back-end
+- SQLite on the back-end, with DB migrations
 - Secure password hashing via BCrypt

 # Developer Environment Setup